MatTaNg/Moment/README.md

 <b>Updating the app on Google Play</b>
 <b>Reference</b>https://stackoverflow.com/questions/42290083/how-do-i-publish-an-updated-version-of-my-existing-ionic-app-on-google-play-stor
 1. Increment versionCode and versionName in AndroidManifest.xml
-2. Run "Cordova build --release android"
+2. Run "cordova build --release android" in the root folder of the project.
   - This will crease a "android-release-unsigned.apk" file in moment\platforms\android\build\outputs\apk
 3. Copy the the C:\Users\Andy\Google Drive\Programming\moment\platforms\android\build\outputs\apk\android-x86-release-unsigned.apk into the same folder as the keystore which should be moment/platforms/android.
 Then CD into that folder.
   -  This step is optional but will make things easier